leostera/reason-design-patterns/patterns/interpreter-pattern.md

 This pattern seems to be a _Good Way_ of layering your modules since it allows you to swap the underlying implementations without needing to change any of the semantics of higher layers.

-It could be used to make a library that behaves synchronously, to behave asynchronousyl — and even then you could have several backends for several concurrency libraries!
-Lwt, Core.async, or Repromise being some examples of them.